dagda1/async-dojo/README.md

 2. This file contains an ```Authenticator``` object which has one ```login``` method.

 3. You can test the code works by entering ```007``` into the password field by the Authenticate button and pressing Authenticate.
-A success message will be entered
+A success message will be entered.
+Entering any other character sequence and pressing ***Authenticate*** wil display an error message.

 3.  ```login``` makes an asynchronous call via the ```getJSON``` method which is located in ```~/app/scripts/read.js```.